krismichalski/chronicle/README.md

 # Chronicle

-Place where I keep all the projects I wrote in various languages and technologies.
+Place where I keep all the small projects I wrote in various languages and technologies.

 Many of them were created for my uni classes.